 GSOC-UAW Local 2110 is the union that graduate employees at NYU have chosen to represent them in negotiations over terms and conditions of their employment since 1998.
 From 2002 to 2005, GSOCers were the first private university graduate employees to have ratified a union contract with their employer.
 After 2005, under President John Sexton, NYU chose to stop negotiating with GSOC after a decision by the George W. Bush-appointed National Labor Relations Board gave them that option, but we continued to organize for 8 years, eventually winning recognition from NYU through a private agreement and 98.4% “Union Yes” vote in a December 2013 election.

 Why do graduate students need a union?

 I want to support my unionized grad student workers.
-How else can I help?
+How can I help?

-Your support means so much to us!
-Like us on Facebook, follow us on Twitter, and feel welcome to join us at rallies and other public events we will be holding.
-If you have a student group or campaign you would like us to support in turn, please get in touch with our Political Solidarity committee.
+- If you have a student group or campaign you would like us to support, please get in touch with our Political Solidarity committee.